-Learn about Exponential Smoothing.
+Learn about the Exponential Smoothing algorithm.

 16.1 About Exponential Smoothing

-Exponential Smoothing methods have been widely used in forecasting for over half a century.
+Exponential smoothing methods have been widely used in forecasting for over half a century.
 It has applications at the strategic, tactical, and operation level.
 For example, at a strategic level, forecasting is used for projecting return on investment, growth and the effect of innovations.
 At a tactical level, forecasting is used for projecting costs, inventory requirements, and customer satisfaction.
 At an operational level, forecasting is used for setting targets and predicting quality and conformance with standards.